Samsung’s new Galaxy Z Flip 4 and Z Fold 4 are the first folding phones from the company to be made partially with recycled fishing nets.

 Samsung, Microsoft and Apple are likely to continue investments into sustainability, with various pledges to become either carbon-neutral or to increase use of recycled materials.

-The announcement came duringon Wednesday, when it revealed the Galaxy Z Flip 4 and Z Fold 4 as well as the , the .
+The announcement came during Samsung’s Unpacked event on Wednesday, when it revealed the Galaxy Z Flip 4 and Z Fold 4 as well as the Galaxy Buds 2 Pro, the Galaxy Watch 5 and Galaxy Watch 5 Pro.
 All of the new devices include some components made from repurposed materials.
 More than 90% of the Galaxy Buds 2 Pro are made from recycled parts.

 Samsung’s efforts are part of a broader movement by consumer tech companies to offset the mounting pile of global electronic waste their devices inevitably contribute to by giving back to the environment.
 Only 20% of e-waste is dealt with appropriately, according to the World Economic Forum, while much of the rest ends up in landfills.
 Sourcing more materials from sustainable channels may not fix the world’s electronic waste problem.
 But it does give tech companies the opportunity to contribute to solving other environmental issues in the process of building their own new gadgets.

 For Samsung, that issue is “ghost nets,” or fishing nets that are no longer in use and have been abandoned in the ocean.
-The World Wildlife Fund describes them as a “major contributor to the ,” saying that 268 tons of nets, ropes and other materials were found in the Baltic Sea in a single 2015 mission.
+The World Wildlife Fund describes them as a “major contributor to the ocean plastics crisis,” saying that 268 tons of nets, ropes and other materials were found in the Baltic Sea in a single 2015 mission.

 As for specifics, the side key bracket on the Galaxy Z Flip 4 and Z Fold 4, as well as the Fold 4’s display connector cap, are made from discarded fishing nets.
 But there are several other parts inside each phone that are made from other post-consumer materials.
 For the Z Flip 4, such components include the upper antenna bracket, upper and lower brackets of the speaker module, display connector cap, receiver deco and inner part of the side key.
 The upper case of the Z Fold 4’s top speaker, the inner part of its side key as well as its long and short connector to connector brackets are made from post-consumer materials, according to Samsung.